 In 2007, Apple Seeds, Inc. was formed to inspire healthy living through garden based education.
-The nonprofit established and supported school gardens at Fayetteville School District initially and expanded its programming over the years to include cooking classes, garden clubs, and field trips to farms and farmers markets.
+The nonprofit established and supported school gardens at Fayetteville School District initially and expanded its programming over the years to include cooking classes, garden clubs, and field trips to farms and farmers markets in Northwest Arkansas and in 2023, Central Arkansas.